forrestaj64/Red_vs_Blue/project2.md

 Vulnerability 1: CVE- 2007-5461

     Description:
     Apache Tomcat -'WebDAV' Remote File Disclosure

     Impact:
     A remote authenticated user could read arbitrary files and write request via WebDAV, potential for loss of sensitive data.

 Vulnerability 2: CVE- 2017-15715

     Description:

+    Local File Inclusion (LFI)
-LFI (Local File Inclusion) allows an attacker to read and likely execute files other than those intended to be served by the machine
+    allows an attacker to read and likely execute files other than those intended to be served by the machine

     Impact:

     An LFI vulnerability allows attackers to gain access to sensitive credentials

 Vulnerability 3: CWE 521: Weak Password

     Description:

     Weak passwords are vulnerable to being matched quickly with commonly available tools.

     Impact:

     Accounts are vulnerable to being exploited and providing attackers authenticated access to the network.

 Vulnerability 4: CWE 307 : improper restriction of excessive authentication attempts

     Description:

     No password lockout policy in place

     Impact:

     An attacker is free to continually attempt to guess a password utilising brute force means.

 Exploitation 1: WebDAV file disclosure